victormbogu1/On-Premises-AD-Setup/README.md

 [![Screenshot-2024-07-10-150004.png](https://i.postimg.cc/vTZyz9Hn/Screenshot-2024-07-10-150004.png)](https://postimg.cc/sQqbfMWf)

 Click "Next" to proceed.
 I noticed the following warning due to the UPN suffix "mydomain.com" not being routable and therefore unable to be verified in the tenant.
-To continue, select "Continue without matching all UPN suffixes to verify domains" by checking this checkbox.
+To continue, select "Continue without matching all UPN suffixes to verify domains" by checking this checkbox

 Once selected, click "Next."
 Any UPN containing a non-routable domain, such as "mydomain," will synchronize with the "on.microsoft.com" domain name.
 Please note that I do not have a verified domain in my Azure Active Directory tenant

 [![Screenshot-2024-07-10-150624.png](https://i.postimg.cc/9f0NJpGC/Screenshot-2024-07-10-150624.png)](https://postimg.cc/SX0rKcTv)

 Click "Next" to continue.

-On the "Domain and OU Filtering" screen, we have the option to sync the entire Active Directory data by leaving everything as default.
-Alternatively, we can filter this data by selecting specific domains and OUs.

-In our example, we will only synchronize the "Admin" and "Users" OU.
+On the "Domain and OU Filtering" screen, I have the option to sync the entire Active Directory data by leaving everything as default.
+Alternatively, I can filter this data by selecting specific domains and OUs.
+In this case I will only synchronize the "Admin" and "Users" OU.
 Choose the "Sync selected domains and OUs" option.
 Clear the checkbox in front of "mydomain.com", expand it, and then select the OUs you wish to sync.
-For example, I will only select "Admin" and "Users".
+For example, I will only select "Admin" and "Users"

 [![Screenshot-2024-07-10-151219.png](https://i.postimg.cc/Qxq4DPmj/Screenshot-2024-07-10-151219.png)](https://postimg.cc/qzzXX1WF)

 Click "Next."
 For this step, I recommend sticking with the default settings for basic setup.
 For more complex configurations, you might consider other options where you need to match users using specific attributes across all directories.

-Here, we will proceed with the default selection.
+Here, I will proceed with the default selection

 [![Screenshot-2024-07-10-151349.png](https://i.postimg.cc/nL9GXw4j/Screenshot-2024-07-10-151349.png)](https://postimg.cc/cKZnjh50)

 Click "Next."

-On the "Filter Users and Devices" tab, we have the option to sync all users and devices or specify a specific group.
-We will proceed with the default setting to sync all users and devices.
+On the "Filter Users and Devices" tab, I have the option to sync all users and devices or specify a specific group.
+I will proceed with the default setting to sync all users and devices.

 Click "Next."
 On the "Optional Features" tab, choose any additional features you would like to activate.
 Each feature has an information icon for more details.
-Note that the first two options are grayed out since we do not have Exchange in our forest.
+Note that the first two options are grayed out since I do not have Exchange in our forest.
 You can also enable "Password Writeback" and then enable "Self-Service Password Reset" in your Azure Active Directory.

 [![Screenshot-2024-07-10-152633.png](https://i.postimg.cc/LXH5cJ89/Screenshot-2024-07-10-152633.png)](https://postimg.cc/PLRdZrD9)

 Click "Next."
 Ensure that you have selected the checkbox to start the synchronization process when the configuration completes.
 Then, click "Install."

-The installation process will take some time to complete the setup of Microsoft Azure Active Directory Connect on our Windows Server 2019 domain controller.
+The installation process will take some time to complete the setup of Microsoft Azure Active Directory Connect on THE Windows Server 2019 domain controller

 [![Screenshot-2024-07-10-152849.png](https://i.postimg.cc/X7Nhr4pr/Screenshot-2024-07-10-152849.png)](https://postimg.cc/YjV8VcN7)